 Healthcare providers are held to a high standard are supposed to help others with reasonable care.
 When a doctor, nurse, technician or hospital staff fails to live up to the standard, they could be held liable for damages.
 If you or a loved one sustained severe injuries due to the negligence of a medical professional, a compassionate attorney at A.W.
 Smith Law Firm, P.C. could help.
-A Mexico medical malpractice lawyer could help assess the merits of your claim and determine whether you may be eligible for compensation.
+A Mexico, Missouri medical malpractice lawyer could help assess the merits of your claim and determine whether you may be eligible for compensation.
 A zealous personal injury attorney could help injured patients recover compensation for medical bills, time missed from your job, pain, suffering, and other losses.

 As stated in Missouri Revised Statutes §538.225, when a plaintiff files a lawsuit alleging medical malpractice, they must present an affidavit affirming that they have secured the written opinion of a qualified medical professional.
 The affidavit must declare the medical expert’s opinion that the defendant failed to render the care that a reasonably careful medical professional would have in a similar scenario and that the defendant’s negligence resulted in harm to the plaintiff.

 The law requires this affidavit to be filed no later than 90 days from the time a suit is filed.
 In certain cases, an extension could be accorded.
 If a plaintiff does not file the accompanying affidavit by the deadline, the court could dismiss their case.

 Mo.
 Rev. Stat. §516.105 provides a two-year window from the date of the alleged malpractice to file a civil lawsuit claiming compensation.
 When the malpractice involves a medical professional leaving a foreign object, such as a medical instrument, inside the victim, or failing to tell the individual their medical test results, the two-year statutory clock would not start ticking until the date the error was discovered, or reasonably could have been discovered.